GEORGECR0/Draw_A_Schem/README.md

 ```
 ### 🌌If you want to run the project locally🌌

-Running the `npm start` will run the project on `http://localhost:3000` :
+Running `npm start` will run the project on `http://localhost:3000` :

 ```ruby
 npm start